Bayesian and Frequentist Inference for Synthetic Controls: The Frequentist Synthetic Control

 \subsection{Linear factor model}

-In this section we explore the connection between the Bayesian synthetic control method and the frequentist synthetic control.
 We start by carefully examining identification and inference of the predictive part of the treated outcome in a simple factor model.
 Following \citet{ferman2021properties}, \citet{ferman2021synthetic} and \citet{hsiao2012panel} we consider the following linear factor model for the potential outcomes:

 The observed data $y_{it}$ is given by